-SEIU v.
-Medical Properties Trust: A representative WARN action based on a hospital’s change of ownership.
-Trish obtained summary judgment, which was affirmed by the Ninth Circuit.
+- SEIU v.
+Medical Properties Trust: In this representative WARN action based on a hospital’s change of ownership, Trish obtained summary judgment, which was affirmed by the Ninth Circuit.

-Mass v.
-Thomas Weisel Partners: A wage-and-hour class action asserting claims that banking analysts were misclassified as exempt.
-Trish obtained summary judgment.
+- Mass v.
+Thomas Weisel Partners: In this wage-and-hour class action asserting claims that banking analysts were misclassified as exempt, Trish obtained summary judgment.